 Holly Spangler has covered Illinois agriculture for more than 20 years, bringing meaningful production agriculture experience to the magazine’s coverage, including a variety of agronomic, financial and issue-oriented stories.
 She currently serves as editor of Prairie Farmer magazine and executive editor for Farm Progress, managing editorial staff at seven magazines throughout the eastern Corn Belt.
 She began her career with Prairie Farmer just before graduating from the University of Illinois in agricultural communications.

-An award-winning writer and photographer, Holly is a member and past president of the American Agricultural Editors Association.
-She was named Master Writer in 2005 and in 2015, she became only the 10th U.S. agricultural journalist to earn the Writer of Merit designation.
-Her work in agricultural media has been recognized by the Illinois Soybean Association, Illinois Corn Growers Association and MidAmerica Croplife Association.
-Holly was one of 10 recipients worldwide to receive the 2011 IFAJ-Alltech Young Leaders in Ag Journalism award.
+An award-winning writer and photographer, Holly is past president of the American Agricultural Editors Association.
+She was named Master Writer in 2005.
+In 2015, she became only the 10th U.S. agricultural journalist to earn the Writer of Merit designation, and is a four-time winner of the top writing award for editorial opinion.
+In 2011, Holly was one of 10 recipients worldwide to receive the International Federation of Agricultural Journalists’ Alltech Young Leaders in Ag Journalism award.